InfiniBlog

 To put this in a real-world scenario: think of a business owner for a small chain of local bakeries placing an order for $10,000 of confectioner’s sugar.
 Within the order management system, the manager is presented with options to finance the order, based specifically on that bakery’s business data profile.

-Meanwhile, that same bakery chain could have multiple options for paying its drivers or sales agents – perhaps disbursing funds into a virtual account or a prepaid card linked to a bank account – delivered through its accounting or payroll system.
+Meanwhile, that same bakery chain could have multiple options for paying its drivers or sales agents—perhaps disbursing funds into a virtual account or a prepaid card linked to a bank account—delivered through its accounting or payroll system.

 And all that is happening amid a profound makeover in payment services, where the distribution of merchant services to small and medium-sized businesses (SMBs) is continuing its shift to software-led payments platforms.
-In this new world, SMBs get payment services from their restaurant POS software provider, their practice management software provider, their construction management software provider, etc.

 And the sequel to that movie is now playing for embedded finance.